mikyk10/glade60/README.md

 This is a work-in-progress project, and all information in this repository are not yet complete.
 I am in the process of designing and building the glade60, and everything in this repository is subject to change as I proceed development.
 Please note that some of artifacts in this repository may not yet be functional.

-We welcome your feedback and contributions as I continue to develop this project.
+I welcome your feedback and contributions as I continue to develop this project.
 Please feel free to submit any issues or pull requests, and I will do my best to review them in a timely manner.

 <img src="https://img.shields.io/github/last-commit/mikyk10/glade60"> <img src="https://img.shields.io/github/downloads/mikyk10/glade60/total">